bgins/moon-flask/README.md

 The fields for the social icons are the 'href' link for you social media profile page and the 'css_value' for the icon using Font-Awesome.
 Here is the [Font-Awesome cheatsheet](https://fortawesome.github.io/Font-Awesome/cheatsheet/).
 See the Font-Awesome documentation for details on resizing and manipulating icons.

 Images must be placed in the `app/static/img/ folder`.
 They must be .jpg files.
 Their name must match the 'name' field of their corresponding 'Page' or 'title' for 'Post' images.
 Remove spaces and keep caps the same.
+For example, a Post with the title "The Bridges of Portland" would have a corresponding image named "TheBridgesofPortland.jpg".

 <h2>To do</h2>
 This app can be improved.
 Here is my list of the top improvements:<br/>
 1. Admin panel for managing content<br/>
-2. Proper Error handling in contact.py<br/>
+2. Proper error handling in contact.py<br/>
 3. Chronological display of posts<br/>
 4. Aync email<br/>
 5. Support for multiple users